-Gerda Stevenson is a women of very many talents: actor, playwright, director, poet, singer, song-writer, to name but a few.
+Gerda Stevenson is a woman of very many talents: actor, playwright, director, poet, singer, song-writer, to name but a few.
 Now she’s turned again to poetry to draw our attention to the lives and achievements – as well as the hardships and challenges – of sixty-seven amazing Scottish women.
 Women who deserve our admiration and respect.
 But first of all we need to know of their existence, for too often women are written out of history and allowed to become invisible.

 Quines is a powerful collection of fifty-seven poems that will make you laugh, cry, rage, nod in agreement, wonder, smile and most definitely want to find out more.
 Poems that are accessible and manage to distill the essence of their subjects in a few short lines.
 And that’s a remarkable achievement in its own right!